 Focal neurologic deficit: Encephalitis, meningitis, intracerebral hemorrhage Intracerebral Hemorrhage Intracerebral hemorrhage is focal bleeding from a blood vessel in the brain parenchyma.
 The cause is usually hypertension.
 Typical symptoms include focal neurologic deficits, often with abrupt... read more , subdural hematoma Hematomas , tumor Overview of Intracranial Tumors Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
 The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more , or other mass lesion

 Seizures: Encephalitis, tumor, or other mass lesion

-Past medical history should identify risk factors for headache, including exposure to drugs, substances (particularly caffeine), and toxins (see table Disorders Causing Secondary Headache Disorders Causing Secondary Headache ); recent lumbar puncture; immunosuppressive disorders or IV drug use (risk of infection); hypertension (risk of brain hemorrhage); cancer (risk of brain metastases); and dementia, trauma, coagulopathy, or use of anticoagulants or ethanol (risk of subdural hematoma).
+Past medical history should identify risk factors for headache, including use of medications or substances (particularly caffeine), withdrawal of caffeine, exposure to toxins (see table Disorders Causing Secondary Headache Disorders Causing Secondary Headache ), recent lumbar puncture, use of immunosuppressants or IV drugs (risk of infection), hypertension (risk of brain hemorrhage), cancer (risk of brain metastases), dementia, trauma, coagulopathy, or use of anticoagulants or ethanol (risk of subdural hematoma).

 Family and social history should include any family history of headaches, particularly because migraine headache may be undiagnosed in family members.